 When choosing a duck, look for the breeds Pekin (not to be confused with the Peking style of seasoning a duck) or Long Island, which are milder in flavor (and technically the same breed).

 Leaner than Pekin, Muscovy Ducks often have a strong flavor that can be considered gamy.

 The duck we roasted for today’s post just so happened to be a Pekin Duck from Maple Leaf Farms.
 We found it to be incredibly juicy and not overly greasy.

 Duck is known for it’s distinctive flavor and moist, dark meat.

 The animal is different from chicken or turkey in that they have a long and thin frame and do not have a large breast-section.

 Duck is often thought of as a being greasy with sometimes tough meat, which is where a first step of rendering the fat really comes in handy.

 By rendering the fat (which is primarily in the skin) you are left with the lean meat.
 And, the low and slow cooking tenderizes the meat beautifully.

 Not to mention, after rendering, the skin takes on a wonderfully crisp texture.

-After rendering the fat from our Pekin duck, we bathed the crispy skin in an Asian-style glaze of Chinese Five Spice, ginger and molasses.
+After rendering the fat from our Pekin duck, we bathed the crispy skin in a Peking Duck glaze and placed it back i